 Reposting your employees is an awesome way to showcase what happens behind the scenes at your company, while really helping your followers "bond" with the people who work there.

-For example, the folks behind the Boston Red Sox's "Fenway Park" account often reposts photos and videos from their grounds crew.
+For example, the people behind the Boston Red Sox's Fenway Park account often repost photos and videos from their grounds crew.

-18. "We're hiring."
+18. "We're Hiring."

 Finally, let your followers know you're hiring every once in a while by posting a simple call-to-action on your Instagram page, including a trackable link to your jobs page in your bio.